 Some examples of blended whiskey include Canadian Mist, Seagram's Seven, Cask & Crew, and Cutty Sark.

-Being a bourbon guy, my go-to brand is Kentucky Deluxe, a bourbon blend.
+Being a blended guy, my go-to brand is Kentucky Deluxe.
 It's very drinkable on the rocks and provides a nice base for any mixed drink calling for whiskey.
 I like blended whiskeys for that sweeter element to them, and then yes, there's the price.

 My go-to, Kentucky Deluxe, goes for about $9 a fifth and a "Texas Fifth", a.k.a., a half gallon bottle, goes for about $16.
 Yes, it's bottom shelf stuff, but I'm here to tell you that in a mixed drink blind taste test between Canadian Mist and Kentucky Deluxe.....
 You can't tell the difference and that $2 or $3 I save can go towards some citrus to garnish those drinks with.